1. Get up and move

 It can be nice to think you could lounge in bed a few minutes longer or try to do housework in between work tasks.
 But a lack of routine has been shown to have negative health effects.
 Set a schedule for yourself and all of your tasks, including time not only for work, but also grocery shopping, housework, food preparation, exercise, and bedtime.
 A routine can help to reduce your stress levels, contributing to better sleep, improved mood, and overall better health.

 As so many of us continue to enjoy the perks of working from home, don’t forget to consider your health.
 And when you do get back into the office, these tips will help you no matter where you work.
 Establishing healthy habits now will serve you well long into the future.
-Tell us what you do to stay healthy at home — share with us on social media @CenturyLink.
+Tell us what you do to stay healthy while working from home — share with us on social media @CenturyLink.
 Stay well, carry on, and look at our Discover blog site for more great articles.